 After arriving in China in late 1980 I have tried many times to learn Chinese.
 In the early days contact with Chinese was very restricted.
 Making local friends and learning the language over a beer was a no-go.
 Also, one gets totally swallowed up by the job, in Beijing that is mostly 7/7 and most evenings included.
 Our mind is tired and not very receptive to learn.
-And we are not getting younger either.

 After trying a couple of methods, buying lots of books, dictionaries, CD and cassettes I gave up.
 I just tried picking up some words through chitchat with locals.
 But frustration ran deep as I wanted to have a decent conversation with the many Chinese friends I have and who don’t speak English.
 I also love to chat with locals (service people, taxi drivers, …) who mostly don’t even understand the word “taxi”.
 I don’t want to go through interpreters, I want the people to feel at ease and open up.